JianLoong/genetic-js/README.md

 ## Roadmap

 - [ ] Documentation of usage with example code
-- [ ] Full port of
 - [ ] Full port of GeneticJS
 - [ ] Node.js support
 - [ ] Browser support
 - [ ] Require.js support
 - [ ] Universal Module Definition
 - [ ] Multi-threading

-# Multi-threading

-Multi-threading on the browser is achieved by using Web Workers.

-# Asynchronous

-In order to achieve better performance, certain ask are performed asynchronously.
-(Not to be confused with multi-threading).
-This is achieved via Promise API.

 # Design Decisions and Considerations